Top Model (Polish TV series) season 4

 Top Model, cycle 4 is the fourth cycle of an ongoing reality show based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 The competition was hosted by Polish-born model Joanna Krupa who served as the lead judge alongside fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This was the first season of the show to feature male contestants in the cast.

 Among the prizes are a lucrative modeling contract with NEXT Model Management as well as an appearance on the cover of the Polish issue of Glamour and 100,000 złotys (US$30,000).
 The campaign with Max Factor featured in previous cycles has been dropped.

+This season introduced the Winner's Room, which was awarded to the winner of each episode's judging panel.

-The international destinations this cycle were Lisbon and Fuerteventura.
+The international destinations this cycle were Lisbon and Puerto del Rosario.
 The winner of the competition was 20-year-old Osi Ugonoh from Gdańsk.